-As concerns voluntary returns, in 2016, more than 98,400 people participated in an IOM Assisted Voluntary Return and Reintegration (AVRR) programme globally (IOM, 2017).
+In terms of voluntary returns, in 2016, more than 98,400 people participated in an IOM Assisted Voluntary Return and Reintegration (AVRR) programme globally (IOM, 2017).
 Migrants were returned from 110 host and transit countries to 161 countries and territories of origin.
 This represented an increase of 41 per cent in comparison to 2015.

-The United Kingdom reported 39,626 people who were removed or departed voluntarily from the UK in 2016.
+The United Kingdom (UK) reported 39,626 people who were removed or departed voluntarily from the UK in 2016.
 Of this figure, 28 per cent left the UK via forced removal, 33 per cent voluntarily, 3 per cent through AVR programmes implemented by the government and 36 per cent via other verified returns.
 Since 2004, forced removals have declined while voluntary departures have increased.
 (Blinder, 2017).

 According to IOM, the European Economic Area (EEA) in 2016 hosted 83 per cent of the migrants that received AVRR assistance globally, equaling 81,671 migrants.
 This was a 46 per cent increase in the number of migrants assisted in 2015.
 Majority of the migrants assisted returned to the South-Eastern Europe, Eastern Europe and Central Asia region.
 (IOM, 2017).

 North and Latin America